-C. Procedures for Dealing with Behavior Contrary to the Above Principles
+C. Procedures for Dealing with Behavior Contrary to the Above Principles measures to restore the normal functioning of the College and to apply established disciplinary procedures of the College.

 If such behavior occurs, it will be met first by persuasion to cease this behavior, then by warning by the appropriate college official as to college or civil consequences of such persistence.